Some features are different or unavailable when you use Horizon Client in thin client mode.

 - You cannot modify the Horizon Client Keyboard settings.

-- The Horizon Client Tools radial menu is not available in remote desktops and applications.
+- The Horizon Client Tools radial menu is not available in remote desktops and published applications.

-- In general, the gestures you use in Horizon Client depend on your thin client model and the type of external input device that you use with your thin client.
+- In general, the gestures you use in Horizon Client depend on the thin client model and the type of external input device that you use with the thin client.
 For example, you might have a keyboard, mouse, remote control, or game controller.
-See the documentation for your external input device for more information.
+See the documentation for the external input device for more information.

 - The Unity Touch sidebar is supported on Remix Mini and NVIDIA SHIELD Android TV devices.
 The Unity Touch sidebar is not supported on Amazon Fire TV.